 students are attending HELPS’ primary school from pre-K to sixth grade, including the Early stimulation program.

-students have graduated from HELPS’ primary school since its launch in 1998.
+students have graduated from HELPS’ primary school since 1998.

-books have been developed in Cotzal Ixil for emergent readers of all ages.
+books have been written and illustrated in Cotzal Ixil for emerging readers of all ages.

 HOW YOU CAN HELP